Archives

 Bundle Options

-You may register for individual topics at $17/CE Credit Hour, or for the Entire Anticoagulation Pre-requisite Series.
+You may register for individual topics at $17/CE Credit Hour, or for the Entire LAIA Certificate at $299.00 which includes 5 hours of LIVE CE and the 3 online pre-requisites listed below.

 Accreditation Statement